eamonnk/appinfra/Modules/M05-Compliance and Security/L04-Module Review Questions/01-Compliance and Security review questions.md

 [explanation]
 Securing the pipeline us the correct answer.

 All other answers, while covering some elements of it security, and while being important in their own right, do not cover what is meant by security in Rugged DevOps.

 With Rugged DevOps, security is more about securing the pipeline, determining where you can add security to the elements that plug into your build and release pipeline.
-For example, it's about how and where you can add security to you automation practices, production environments, and other pipeline elements while attempt to gain the speed of DevOps.
+For example, it's about how and where you can add security to your automation practices, production environments, and other pipeline elements, while attempting to utilize the speed of DevOps.

 Rugged DevOps includes bigger questions such as:
 Is my pipeline consuming third-party components, and if so, are they secure?